Psycho-Spiritual Astrology: An Introductory Outline

 Moderating this basic yearning and its attendant habits is essentially a process of re-habituation, un-doing, forgetting.
 Processes of re-habituation require awareness and courage—a willingness to actively turn toward one’s own lived experience and be open to noticing something new (without any commitments to what said noticing might/will look/feel/be like).
 It requires openness—an openness as close to ‘unconditional’ as possible.

 But this task is not purely an intellectual one; studying the depths of your inner life alone is insufficient to live freely.
-Complete engagement in/with life requires opening the heart, opening to those situations in life that one is inclined to avoid.
+Complete engagement in/with life requires confronting the anxious uncertainty of opening the heart, opening to those situations in life that one is inclined to avoid.
 For this reason, classical eastern spiritual traditions provided practices for the cultivation of this primary re-habituation, practices that encouraged such qualities as attentional stability and generosity.

 3. Psychospiritual astrology is committed to the idea that the natal chart provides pragmatic value about living a deeply meaningful life.